md-alameri/psychpedia/README.md

 # Expected: <html lang="en" dir="ltr">
 ```

-The locale is inferred from the URL path and set via a cookie in middleware, ensuring correct server-side rendering without client-side hacks.
+The locale is inferred from the URL path and set via a cookie in proxy, ensuring correct server-side rendering without client-side hacks.

 ## Styling